-manner of applying towing or mooring line load including limiting fleet angles.
+manner of applying towing or mooring line load including limiting fleet angles i.e. angle of change in direction of a line at the fitting.

 Furthermore, information provided on the plan shall include:

 the arrangement of mooring lines showing number of lines (N);